kkemizinha/devexp-assessment/README.md

 ![Workflow Diagram](./docs/webhook_overflow.png "Workflow Overview")

  **Step 1.
 SDK Sends Request to API Server**
-   - Developer uses the SDK to interact with the API (e.g., sending messages, creating contacts).
+   - The developer uses the SDK to interact with the API (e.g., sending messages and creating contacts).
-   - SDK handles authentication and constructs the HTTP request.
+   - SDK handles authentication and constructs HTTP requests.

  **Step 2.
 API Server Processes Request and Sends a Request**
-   - Verifies the request and performs the action (e.g., queues messages).
+   - Verifies the request and acts (e.g., queues messages).
    - For messages, the server queues them and returns an initial status (`queued`).
    - Sends a POST request to the Webhook Server with message details and an HMAC signature for verification.